EveryoneDestroysTheWorld/design/website/home-page.md

 > **Play together or go it alone**<br />
 > You can make a demolition crew, or you can stay singleplayer.
 Vicious bots are here to keep you company.

+### Progress
+Before the release, there are progress bars at the beginning and end of the website.
+The bars represent how close Beastslash is to releasing the game.
+There should be buttons that direct to the [progress page](./progress-page.md)

 ### Play button
-Near the top and the end of the page, there are play buttons.
-These buttons lead to DemoDemons' game page on the Roblox website.
+Soon after the release, near the top and the end of the page, there are play buttons.
+These buttons lead to Everyone Destroys the World's game page on the Roblox website.